adonisjs/v5-docs/content/releases/out-of-preview.md

 ---
 summary: After almost five months from the last release and over one year from the initial preview release.
-I am happy to announce that we are going out of preview and v5 will be main version of the framework.
+I am happy to announce that we are going out of preview, and v5 will be the main version of the framework.
 ---

 Finally 😅

-After almost five months from the last release and over one year from the initial preview release.
-I am happy to announce that we are going out of preview and v5 will be main version of the framework starting today.
+After almost five months from the last release and over one year from the initial preview release, I am happy to announce that we are going out of preview, and v5 will be the main version of the framework starting today.

 :::note

-If you are using v4 of the framework, then we not recommend upgrading on existing applications, since there is no easy upgrade path from v4 to v5.
+If you are using v4 of the framework, we do not recommend upgrading existing applications since there is no easy upgrade path from v4 to v5.

 The documentation for v4 has been moved to http://legacy.adonisjs.com.
-We will still continue pushing security updates and minor patches to v4 for entire 2021
+We will continue pushing security updates and minor patches to v4 for the entire 2021

 :::

-In order to make sure, we have a smooth journey moving forward, I have to comeup with a few breaking changes in this release.
-Most of changes are small and Typescript static type checking will also help you along the way.
+To ensure we have a smooth journey moving forward, I have to come up with a few breaking changes in this release.
+Most of the changes are small, and Typescript static type checking will also help you along the way.

-**But first, lets celebrate new additions to the framework.**
+**But first, let's celebrate new additions to the framework.**

 ## Social authentication
-You can implement social authentication in your applications using `@adonisjs/ally` package.
-Just like everything else, the API for ally is really simple and boilerplate free.
+You can implement social authentication in your applications using the `@adonisjs/ally` package.
+Just like everything else, the API for ally is boilerplate-free and straightforward.

 ```ts
 Route.get('/github/redirect', async ({ ally }) => {